Study of net-baryon higher moments in PNJL model and their expectation for net-proton using the Subensemble Acceptance Method for the search of QCD critical point: The Polyakov loop enhanced Nambu-Jona-Lasinio model

-$\jmath[\Phi,\bar{\Phi}]$ is also known as the vandermonde determinant and is not explicitly space-time dependent.
-The value of the dimensionless parameter $\kappa$ will be determined phenomenologically.
-The NJL part of the theory is analogous to the BCS theory of superconductor, where the pairing of two electrons leads to the condensation causing a gap in the energy spectrum.
-Similarly, in the chiral limit, the NJL model exhibits dynamical breaking of $SU(3)_{_L}\times SU(3)_{_R}$ symmetry to $SU(3)_{_V}$.
-As a result, a composite operator picks up a nonzero vacuum expectation value leading to $\langle\bar{\psi}_{_f}\psi_{_f}\rangle$ condensation.
+$\jmath[\Phi,\bar{\Phi}]$ is also known as the vandermonde determinant.
+This determinant does not explicitly depend on space-time.
+The value of $\kappa$ will be determined phenomenologically.
+In LQCD computation these parameters are obtained by fitting a few physical variables as a function of temperature \cite{35}.
+The set of selected values are listed in the table \ref{table1} [30].\\

+\\ The NJL part of the theory has similarities to the BCS theory of superconductor, where the pairing of two electrons leads to condensation causing a gap in the energy spectrum.
+Similar to this, in the chiral limit, the NJL model displays dynamical breaking of $SU(3)_{_L}\times SU(3)_{_R}$ symmetry to $SU(3)_{_V}$.
+As a result, a composite operator detects a nonzero vacuum expectation value leading to $\langle\bar{\psi}_{_f}\psi_{_f}\rangle$ condensation.
 The quark condensate is given by

-where the trace is over color and spin states.
+where the trace is over the states of color and spin.
 The self-consistent gap equation for the constituent quark masses are